 Prayer Mobilization Line

-Regional: Located on the Caribbean Field of the Mesoamerica Region
+Regional: Liberia is on the Africa West Anglophone Field of the Africa Region.

 Mission and Ministry

 During the COVID-19 pandemic the number of cases in Liberia has reached 4,994 with 135 reported deaths.

 Liberia has gone through many adversities: civil war, Ebola, and now COVID-19.
 Together, these have influenced the economy of Liberia in critical ways.
 The masses have barely been able to feed their families.
 Jobs are scarce, and those who serve as civil servants have seen their salaries delayed.
 Basic commodities are expensive when available.
 There is a sense of hopelessness that pervades the country.
 This is the environment in which the Church of the Nazarene ministers.

 The churches in Liberia have extended the compassionate hand of Jesus to help orphans and street children, in an effort to provide better living conditions.
 Through the partnership of Nazarene Compassionate Ministries International, the churches have been empowering underprivileged or less fortunate women and girls, and provide other basic community needs: safe drinking water, basic hygiene, and sanitation.
 It is not surprising, in such a context of widespread need, that churches must make choices regarding how to use limited resources.
 In Liberia, resources are being utilized to help those who have little, and who live their lives on the edges of hope and despair.

 Nazarene Mission Statement